anushkak77/VeggiePatch/README.md

 - **Deployment Ready:** Docker support included

 ---
+This project is an open-source full-stack online vegetable marketplace.
+I am currently exploring and extending its functionality, including backend APIs, frontend UI, and Docker deployment.
+Planned enhancements include
 ## 🔑 Features
 - User authentication and authorization using JWT
 - Product browsing and searching